 All around the world, financial services like bank accounts, insurance, and credit products, can enable people to open their own businesses, educate their children, and provide for their families.
 But these basic financial tools aren’t within reach for everyone, including 980 million women who don’t have a bank account or even the ability to send and receive money on their phones.
 The COVID-19 pandemic has exacerbated inequalities that women face and exposed how the gender gap in financial inclusion continues to hold women back.

 This year, the UN Women theme for International Women’s Day is “Women in leadership: Achieving an equal future in a COVID-19 world.”
 We’re highlighting women leaders who are working to open opportunity for women and men through inclusive finance, and to rebuild a more equitable world for all.
+You can learn about more inspiring women in our second and third article for this series.

 Meet some of the women we’re inspired by: